danish9366/Wallmart-Sales-Data-Analysis/README.md

 ### Wallmart-Sales-Data-Analysis

-The primary dataset used for this analysis is the "WallmartSalesData.csv" file, containing detailed information about each sale made by the store.
+The primary dataset used for this analysis is the "WalmartSalesData.csv" file, containing detailed information about each sale made by the store.